Edit on GitHub

 Project does not display live metrics and plots

-Confirm that you are correctly following the procedure to send live metrics and plots to Iterative Studio.
+Confirm that you are correctly following the procedure to send live metrics and plots to DVC Studio.

 Project does not display DVC experiments

-Iterative Studio automatically checks for updates to your repository using webhooks, but it can not rely on this mechanism for custom git objects, like DVC experiment references.
+DVC Studio automatically checks for updates to your repository using webhooks, but it can not rely on this mechanism for custom Git objects, like DVC experiment references.
 So the experiments you push using dvc exp push may not automatically display in your project table.

 To manually check for updates in your repository, use the Reload button ๐Ÿ”„ located above the project table.